convox/docs/docs/networking/private-networking.md

 ### PrivateApi

 The [PrivateApi](/reference/rack-parameters/PrivateApi) parameter makes the Rack API load balancer internal, so it is only accessible from within the VPC or through a VPN/peering connection.
-This is independent of `Private` — you can have a private API with public instances, or vice versa.
+This is independent of `Private`: you can have a private API with public instances, or vice versa.
 When enabled, you will need VPN, Direct Connect, or VPC peering to manage the Rack via the CLI or CI/CD.

 ## Why Use a Private Rack?